and the Lido, and Chioggia. And Torcello.

 My fourth-grade teacher, Mrs Klotz

 Ex-baptistry, and the Greekish 11th-12th century church of Santa Fosca on the far side.
-(Santa Fosca?!?!)
+(Santa Fosca?!?!
+[Saint Fusca of Ravenna, a teenage Christian who was stabbed to death by non-Christian family members during the Decian persecutions, ca. 250])

 We're progressing from one part of the museum to the next